sapphirepp/sapphirepp/doc/pages/examples/parallel-shock.md

 To get the momentum variable $\ln p$ we use the second component of the `point` in reduced phase space that is given to function.
 One peculiarity here is, that the function calculates the scattering frequency at multiple `points`.
-We use the index `i` to refer to an individual point:
+We use the index `q_index` to refer to an individual point:

 @snippet{lineno} examples/parallel-shock/config.h Scattering frequency